thumbliner/thumbliner/argument.md

 # Argument
 _Property of the Half-Rational Person_

-An argument is a structured set of propositions to support a conclusion.
+An argument is a structured set of propositions leading to a conclusion.

 ---